Michel Schildmeijer's report on Oracle OpenWorld 2018Published on: Author: Michel Schildmeijer Category: Oracle

 - Enhancements for Continuous Integration and Deployment

-Oracle will continue more and more investing in cloud in terms of:
+Oracle will continue to invest more and more in Cloud in terms of:

 - Invest in Docker & Kubernetes